RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 ![WildFly template](../../content/images/img9.png)

-Except a simlair output as below:
+Expect a simlair output as below:
 ![WildFly run](../../content/images/wildfly-tower-run.png)

 Isn't that beautiful?
 You are now in control of who runs what Ansible automation, on what systems.
 Everything is logged and kept safe.
 It's no longer just an Ansible playbook and a role, it's _automation as a service_, available via GUI, CLI and RestAPI.